Metaverse-Championship/PMC_Challenges/README.md

 ### Choosing challenges and deliveries

 Playing teams will need to choose one challenge as their main one.
-Additionally, they also need to choose at least one from the other track and create a proposal for improving the projects.
+Additionally, they need to choose at least one from the other tracks and create a proposal for improving the projects.

 Overall, three things need to be delivered by the teams: the main challenge solution, a proposal for the second challenge, and a proposal for the third challenge.